reibitto/podpodge/README.md

 (`YOUTUBE_PLAYLIST_ID` is what appears in the address bar when visiting a YouTube playlist page, like https://www.youtube.com/playlist?list=YOUTUBE_PLAYLIST_ID)

+*Note:* Private playlists aren't supported (might be possible after [this](https://github.com/reibitto/podpodge/issues/1) is addressed).
+Using unlisted playlists is the closest alternative for now.

 If successful, this should return you a JSON response of the Podcast.
 Using the ID returned (should be `1` if running for the first time), you can call the `check` route to check for and download the episodes: